When working with an Umbraco Cloud project you can handle a lot of the project configuration directly in the Umbraco Cloud Portal.

 This is where you go to find connection details to your Umbraco Cloud databases.

-You will need to whitelist your IP in order to connect to the databases with your local machine - this can also be done from this page.
+You will need to allow your IP in order to connect to the databases with your local machine - this can also be done from this page.

 Binding hostnames to your Umbraco Cloud project is done from the Umbraco Cloud Portal - the page is called Hostnames.

-Sometimes you might want to upload and bind your own security certificate to your hostnames.
+Sometimes you might want to upload and bind your own custom security certificate to your hostnames instead of using the TLS (HTTPS) certificates provided by the Umbraco Cloud service.
 This can be done from the Certificates page.

 All Staging and Development environments on Umbraco Cloud projects are by default protected by basic authentication which require you to enter your Cloud credentials in order to view the frontend.
 You can disable / enable this authentication with one click on the Public access page.

-On Trial projects the basic authentication is enabled on the Live environment.
-This cannot be removed before setting up a subscription for the Cloud project.
+On Trial projects, the basic authentication is enabled on the Live environment and cannot be removed unless the project is upgraded to a paid plan.

-On the Public access page you can also whitelist IPs which will allow for viewing the frontend of the Staging and/or Development environments when accessed from the whitelisted IPs.
+On the Public access page you can also allow IPs which will allow for viewing the frontend of the Staging and/or Development environments when accessed from the allowed IPs.

 On Umbraco Cloud projects we've made it possible to configure a deployment webhook on your environments.
 This will be triggered upon successful deployments, you can configure where you would like information about the deployment to be posted.

-From the Settings menu you can upgrade your project to a Professional plan.
+From the Settings menu you can upgrade your project to a standard or a Professional plan, depending on your needs.

-The option will not be available when you are already on a Professional plan or if you are running in Trial mode.
+The option will not be available if you are already on the specific plan or if you are running in Trial mode.

 Renaming and deleting